How to deal with infidelity

 There is of course a chance that you've met the love of your life, despite you already being married or in a relationship.
 However, unless you really understand and face up to the potential impact of your infidelity, it's very likely to all go horribly wrong.

 If you're both really serious about this relationship, then you need to invest time and energy in creating a 'good' ending to your existing relationship.
 Your present, primary relationship or marriage needs all your attention in bringing it to an end.
-That is going to take months!
+That may well take months!

 Want to start improving your relationship or marriage right now?
 Then I can do no better than to recommend: Save my Marriage/Relationship.
-Lee Baucom, PhD - the author of this book - would rather you don't attend counselling with a badly trained couples counsellor.
-That is, someone trained for individual counselling, but not specifically in relationship counselling.
-So if you shy away from the idea of counselling, you'll probably do very well with his book.
-(Thank goodness I trained with the UK's most trusted couple counselling agency RELATE and I have over 24 years' experience!)
+Lee Baucom, PhD - the author of this marriage repair blueprint - would rather you don't attend counselling with a badly trained couples counsellor.

 Are there children involved in your affair?